 Zillow aggregates rentals from many national feeds, so duplicate and outdated Boston listings can appear, and Craigslist posts are unverified (rental scams there are well documented).
 RentLuna verifies and de-duplicates every Boston listing and removes units as soon as they lease, so you only see real, available apartments.

-RentLuna combines verified, de-duplicated, real-time Boston listings with a no-fee filter, upfront move-in-cost transparency, an AI search assistant (Luna), local neighborhood guides, and licensed Massachusetts agents from Luna Realty — a combination no single national portal or broker-network site offers for the Boston market.
+RentLuna combines verified, de-duplicated, real-time Boston listings with a no-fee filter, upfront move-in-cost transparency, plain-English search, local neighborhood guides, and licensed Massachusetts agents from Luna Realty — all purpose-built for the Boston market.

-Search verified, real-time Boston apartments — with a no-fee filter and upfront move-in costs — powered by Luna AI.
+Search verified, real-time Boston apartments — with a no-fee filter and upfront move-in costs.

 Start Your Search